zero-to-prod/data-model-adapter-swagger/README.md

 ## Introduction

-An adapter for the OpenAPI 3.0 for [DataModelGenerator](https://github.com/zero-to-prod/data-model-generator).
+Adapter for the Swagger 2.0 for [DataModelGenerator](https://github.com/zero-to-prod/data-model-generator).

 ## Requirements